Technical Benchmark & Clinical Oversight | Kantesti AI

 Medical Advisory Board

 Our Medical Advisory Board provides clinical oversight for all AI algorithm development and validation.
-Board members represent diverse specialties across multiple countries, bringing combined expertise of 180+ years in clinical medicine.
+Board members represent diverse specialties across multiple countries, across clinical medicine.

 Thomas Klein, MD